dtorsson/hugo-cms-docs/site/content/test-page.md

 ## Forza Football images

-The images we work with focus on the fans and where the fans are, not on the big players.
+The images we choose focus on the fans and where the fans are.